fibo/fibo.github.io/_posts/2014-01-31-web-development-resources.md

 [Semantic UI](http://semantic-ui.com/)
 : UI is the vocabulary of the web.
 Semantic empowers designers and developers by creating a language for sharing UI.

+[Flat UI][1]
+: Free Bootstrap Theme

 #### Application framework

 [Backbone](http://backbonejs.org/)
+: Backbone.js gives structure to web applications by providing **models** with key-value binding and custom events, **collections** with a rich API of enumerable functions, **views** with declarative event handling, and connects it all to your existing API over a RESTful JSON interface.

 [Vue](http://vuejs.org/)